Accenture/mercury/docs/architecture/decisions/DESIGN-NOTES.md

 # Reactive design

-The simplest reactive design is to use the temporary file system as an overflow area for events in case the consumer are slower than the producer.
+Mercury uses the temporary local file system as an overflow area for events when the consumer is slower than the producer.
+Normally, user application does not have to handle back-pressure.

+However, user application may also control back-pressure by implementing alternative flow-control mechanism.

-# Akka
+# Vertx

-Akka actor is used as the in-memory event bus.
-We may migrate to Java 1.9 Flow API or reactive stream at a later time.
+Akka actor is used as the in-memory event bus in Mercury version 1.0.

+Since Mercury 2.0, we have migrated from Akka to Eclipse Vertx as the in-memory event system.

-# Java Futures
+# Non-blocking design

-We use Java Future for managing thread pool that is used to execute concurrent service functions.
+Under the hood, Mercury is non-blocking and event-driven.
+It uses a temporary inbox to emulate synchronous RPC and fork-n-join.

+A non-blocking version of RPC and fork-n-join is available using Vertx Future.